The Timberman is a USAT sanctioned race. A USAT race official will be in attendance.

 RACE NUMBERS & TIMING CHIPS

-Your body will be marked with your race number on the deck of Otis's Grill Saturday morning.
+In 2021, body marking will be done by the particpant.
 A number for your bike will be provided in the race packet.
 A number to be used while running will be provided in the race packet.
 Please attach this number to the front of your body.
 Disposable timing chips will be provided in your packet.

 Wet suits are permitted if the water temprature is legal (below 78 degrees).
 The course will be patrolled by water safety certified personnel in safety vessels and medical personnel will be on shore.